jmjuanes/mikel/README.md

 const result = m("User: {{> user currentUser}}", data, {partials});
 // Output: 'User: John Doe <john@example.com>'
 ```

-Partial metadata can be accessed using the `@partial` variable inside the partial.
-It contains the following fields:

-- `name`: the name of the partial being rendered.
-- `attributes`: the custom data provided to the partial (if any).
-See the **Partials data** section for more details.
-- `args`: an array containing the positional arguments provided to the partial (if any).
-- `opt`: an object containing the keyword arguments provided to the partial (if any).
-See the **Keyword arguments in partials** section for more details.

 #### Keyword arguments in partials